Cortex Command: Development

-On 28 September 2012 the game was finally released in version 1.0 on Steam.
+On 28 September 2012 the game was finally released in version 1.0 for Windows and Mac OS X via Steam and for Linux on 7 October.

 In July 2019 the source code was released as open source software under the AGPL-3.0-only software license on GitHub.

-The game's soundtrack has been composed by Danny Baranowsky.
+The game's soundtrack was composed by Danny Baranowsky.

 Setting

 Despite the fact that the main story has been scrapped, Cortex Command does have some background lore.
 Sometime in the mid-to-far future after humanity suffered a war brought on by a religious group, Brain transplant and life support technology was developed to make space travel more feasible.
-This leads to humans making contact with alien life forms, and Founding Free Trade.
+This leads to humans making contact with alien life forms, and founding Free Trade.
 Free Trade is one of the biggest if not the biggest corporations in the whole Orion Spur.
 But humanity doesn't stop there, despite humanity having long abandoned their bodies, they still kept the stubborn will to fight.
 With contracting being open to the highest bidder, prospectors fight on earth-like planets with rich gold deposits, while being supplied by companies like Alchiral or Free Trade.